Skip to main content

 Who should consider other options?

-However, if you're experiencing hypercortisolism because of corticosteroids or a tumor, then a supplement isn't likely to be much use.
-You should instead consult with a physician to address the cause, which may entail titrating down your corticosteroid medication or undergoing surgery to remove the ACTH-producing growth.
+If you're experiencing hypercortisolism because of corticosteroids or a tumor, then a supplement isn't likely to be much use.
+You should instead consult a physician to address the cause, which may entail titrating down your corticosteroid medication or undergoing surgery to remove the ACTH-producing growth.

 Other populations may want or even need to avoid cortisol-reducing supplements because of health implications.
 With our top recommendations, the potential for adverse effects relates largely to ashwagandha, which presents risks to people who: